quancui999/WaveletAnalysis_Hydrology/README.md

 ## - And I am using it to help me get familiar with git at this moment.

 ### QuanC, 2021-05-27

+## it looks like that git desktop totally do the job